 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-#1 – Nextiva Review — The Best for Making the Jump to Remote Work
+#1 – Nextiva Review — The Best Overall

-Nextiva spent most of 2020 helping companies keep their operations running while offices were closed.
+Nextiva helped so many companies keep their operations running while offices were closed.
 It’s a safe, proven business phone system that works as well in an office as it does for on-the-go and work-from-home employees.

 Since the platform is entirely cloud-based, it’s extremely easy to deploy.
 Get set up in minutes and every employee will have unlimited voice and video calling.

 You can add texting for a few bucks a month or look into their contact center solutions if you want to unify communications with chat and email, as well.
 Whatever setup you choose, there’s no new equipment to buy and it’s effortless to upgrade if you want more channels or features down the road.

 I like it for offices with remote workers because Nextiva isn’t a one-way street—it will work with landline phones if you need it to.

 You have the flexibility for people to be in or out of the office without disrupting productivity or the customer experience.

 New users will have hardly any trouble getting on board.
 They just download the Nextiva app and they can start making calls.

 “It’s easier to just download the app and connect to the servers,” Nikhil explained about why both employees and administrators liked softphone apps.
 All the security is baked in, and your employees “can work from their mobile, tablet, or desktop without configuring as much.”